logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/user.md

 # User Management

 ## Introduction
-Whether you run Hopsworks on-premise, or on the cloud using [managed.hopsworks.ai](https://managed.hopsworks.ai), you have a Hopsworks cluster which contains all users and projects.
+Whether you run Hopsworks on-premise, or on the cloud using kubernetes, you have a Hopsworks cluster which contains all users and projects.

 ## Prerequisites